Top 15 Examples of HashMap in java | HashMap tutorial

 twoone fourone threeone oneone

-How to Find out the size of the hashmap
+How to Find the Size of the HashMap

-size() method is used to find out the size of the Hashmap
+The size() method is used to determine the size of the HashMap.

 map.size()

-return the size as 4 for the above map.
+This will return the size as 4 for the given map.

-How to Check if the key object exists in HashMap
+How to Check if a Key Exists in a HashMap

-To check if a specific key exists in HashMap, we have to use containsKey(Object obj)of HashMap.
+To determine if a specific key exists in a HashMap, we use the containsKey(Object obj) method of the HashMap class.

-To check if specific value exist in HashMap, we have to use containsValue(Object obj) of HashMap.
+To check if a specific value exists in a HashMap, we use the containsValue(Object obj) method of the HashMap class.

 map.containsValue("oneone") //return true